 Ottawa Light Rail Transit (OLRT) Maintenance and Storage Facility

-This Confederation Line will be the backbone of Ottawa’s new rail and rapid bus public transit system, with 13 rail stations.
-Following a scheduled completion in 2018, the new LRT will transport an estimated 10,000 people an hour in each direction during the morning rush hour, saving transit riders about 15 minutes on their daily commute.
+This Confederation Line is the backbone of Ottawa’s new rail and rapid bus public transit system, with 13 rail stations.
+The new LRT will transport an estimated 10,000 people an hour in each direction during the morning rush hour, saving transit riders about 15 minutes on their daily commute.

 Status